orbitdb/orbit-db-pinner/README.md

-# Voyager, OrbitDB's pinning service
+# Voyager

-Voyager is a pinning peer for OrbitDB.
+Voyager is a ***storage service*** for [OrbitDB](https://github.com/orbitdb/orbitdb) peer-to-peer databases.

-Voyager uses Libp2p protocols to send messages for pinning and unpinning databases.
-Once pinned, a database is replicated by Voyager so that it is available from the pinning peer rather than directly from the originating peer.
-Unpinning removes the replicated database from the pinning peer.
+Voyager replicates and stores OrbitDB databases and makes them available to others when the database's originating peer is offline.

-OrbitDB Voyager is designed to run on systems with guaranteed uptime and public availability.
-For example, a browser-based app running a local OrbitDB database may rely on one or more pinning peers to ensure the database is available when the browser peer goes offline.
+It is designed to run on systems with guaranteed uptime and public availability and can be seen as a "data availability node" for OrbitDB.
+For example, a browser-based app running a OrbitDB database may rely on one or more Voyager peers to ensure the database is available when the browser peer goes offline.

-Voyager, like OrbitDB, does not have a traditional server/client architecture and so terms "server" and "client" do not apply.
-Therefore, in keeping with OrbitDB's "planetary" naming convention, the pinning peer is called "Orbiter" and the interface which a 3rd party developer will use to communicate with the pinning peer is called "Lander".
+Voyager, like OrbitDB, is peer-to-peer and does not have a traditional server/client architecture and so terms "server" and "client" do not apply.
+Therefore, in keeping with OrbitDB's "celestial" naming convention, the storage service peer is called ***"Orbiter"*** and the interface which the developer or user uses to communicate with the storage service peer is called ***"Lander"***.

 ## Installation